 What I love about Deanna and her blog is first and foremost her gift at creating delicious treats.
 Her treats often tend to be pretty healthy, but a while back she decided to not focus on “the rules” so much.
 I love her for that!
 (Gosh, we get so hung up on rules sometimes.)
 I also am always in awe of her ability to say so much with so few words.
 She is the queen of short posts that say exactly what they need to!
 Whenever I tell her that though, she dismisses the compliment, saying that she is simply brief out of necessity.
 So she’s humble, too, which is still a lovely personality trait in my book.

 As far as Deanna’s recipes, I absolutely love her Banana Peanut Butter Bites (I make them using almond butter) and her Snickerdoodles (swoon!).
 Oh and there’s her Pina Colada Smoothie!
 And Deanna’s Sugar Crunch Coffee Cake is divine.
 A lot of her recipes came from her gluten-free spins or total re-creations of others’ recipes when she participated in the Secret Recipe Club.
 And she has terrific recipes other than sweets, too.
 I love her Super Concentrated Stock concept!

 UPDATE: This giveaway is now closed.
-Enjoy Deanna’s recipe (see the whole line-up of bloggers, blogs, and muffin recipes here)
+Enjoy Deanna’s recipe and see the whole line-up of bloggers, blogs, and muffin recipes here.

 And now let me turn it over to Deanna with her MMM contribution!